cjeng8771/WATCH/README.md

     * The PSD plots can be informational to observe, but depending on the number of nodes and iterations in the experiment, there can be a large number of output plots to handle before continuing with the analysis.
 If DEBUG was enabled at the beginning, these will print despite what is chosen at this step.

 > [!IMPORTANT]
-> Final WATCH analysis results will be printed, by iteration, to STDOUT, and displayed in microseconds ($\Mu$s).
+> Final WATCH analysis results will be printed, by iteration, to STDOUT, and displayed in microseconds ($\mu$).

 > [!NOTE]
-> Offset results on the order of 10s-100s of $\Mu$s indicate a time-synchronized network.
-However, results should not be expected to be much less than $\frac{1}{sample\_rate}$ (4$\Mu$s when using the default sample_rate of 250kHz).
+> Offset results on the order of 10s-100s of $\mu$ s indicate a time-synchronized network.
+However, results should not be expected to be much less than $\frac{1}{sample\_rate}$ (4 $\mu$ s when using the default sample_rate of 250kHz).

 > [!NOTE]
-> Offset results on the order of 1000s of $\Mu$s indicate a non time-synchronized network.
+> Offset results on the order of 1000s of $\mu$ s indicate a non time-synchronized network.
 Delays this large, on the order of milliseconds, show the experiment nodes' local clocks are significantly offset from one another.

 ## Option (2): WATCH Post-Processing with Previous Data
 To run through analysis with WATCH for previously collected data: